microsoft/pg_paxos/README.md

 ## Advanced Table Replication UDFs

-When using pg_paxos for table replication, it is assumed that the items in the log are always valid SQL queries.
+When using pg_paxos for table replication, items in the log are all SQL queries.
 This property can also be used to perform membership changes.

 To add a new host to a Paxos group, run the paxos_add_host function on one of the existing members.
 The paxos_add_host function logs a query that updates the membership table on all nodes and returns the round number in which the query was logged.
 Any call to paxos for a higher round will include the host in the group.